platformbuilds/mirador-core/docs/schema-api-migration-guide.md

 - [x] Update documentation and API specifications
 - [x] Remove all legacy schema API endpoints
 - [x] Update monitoring and alerting for new API patterns
-- [x] Verify KPI definitions, layouts, and dashboards are working correctly
+- [x] Verify KPI definitions are working correctly